Alaska Marijuana Laws

 Scroll to see the rest of the table.

-Possession of more than three grams of concentrate or hash is a felony with a maximum penalty of two years in prison and $50,000 in fines.
-Distribution, manufacture, or possession with intent to distribute any amount of concentrate or hash is a felony punishable by between one and three years in prison, plus a maximum fine of $100,000.
+Distribution, manufacture, or possession with intent to distribute any amount of concentrate or hash is a felony punishable by between 1 and 3 years in prison, plus a maximum fine of $100,000.

 Offense | Penalty | Incarceration | Max.
 Fine |